coneco-lab/brainstim-multimodal/README.md

 Everyone is free to attend the meetings, meaning that attendance does not imply a commitment to carrying out the assignments and respect the deadlines.

-However, students that want to take the exam under Option A _must_ attend the _pre-post_ meetings and they _must_ submit all home assignments by the deadline.
+However, students that want to take the exam under Option A **must** attend the _pre-post_ meetings and they **must** submit all home assignments by the deadline.

-A maximum of one absence to the meetings will be tolerated (though strongly discouraged).
+A maximum of one absence to the meetings will be tolerated (though discouraged).
 Late submissions will not be tolerated in the absence of a documented cause such as debilitating illness or other accidents.

 ## **Calendar**

 Meetings will be as follows:

 0. **Installations check, general Q&As**
-dd/mm/yyyy at Place
+    - dd/mm/yyyy at Place
 1. **Basic preprocessing:** rationale, interpolating the pulse artifact, downsampling, filtering
     - _Pre_ meeting dd/mm/yyyy at Place, _Post_ meeting dd/mm/yyyy at Place
 2. **Independent component analysis (ICA):** rationale, fitting, components selection